fabferri/about-k8s/aks-hands-on/aks-07-mongodb/Readme.md

 For more information about [default storageclass](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass)
 <br>

-In the default StorageClass is possibile to filter only the value assigned to **storageclass.kubernetes.io/is-default-class**:
+In the default StorageClass is possible to filter only the value assigned to **storageclass.kubernetes.io/is-default-class**:
 ```bash
 kubectl get storageclass default -o=jsonpath='{.metadata.annotations.storageclass\.kubernetes\.io/is-default-class}{"\n"}'
 true